wravoc/shelbyupdate/README.md

 (Now with image gallery!)
-[Download the new files](https://noelboss.github.io/featherlight/) Copy new .js and .css files into appropriate folders, delete older versions, update links Open styles.css and delete the rule called /* Back text */
+[Download the new files](https://noelboss.github.io/featherlight/) Copy new .js and .css files into appropriate folders, delete older versions, update links.
+Open styles.css and delete the rule called /* Back text */

 ## FontAwesome.com